Elispreng/Grocery_Sales/README.md

-fuelType | fuel type the car runs on tax | tax paid on car at last sale mpg | miles per gallon of car (target) engineSize | size of engine in cubic litres
+fuelType | fuel type the car runs on tax | tax paid on car at last sale mpg | miles per gallon of car (target) mileage | current mileage of the car fuelType | fuel type the car runs on tax | tax paid on car at last sale mpg | miles per gallon of car (target) engineSize | size of engine in cubic litres